Dear reader of ADxS.org, please excuse the disruption.

 • Intrapersonal (ability to self-reflect)

-Gifted people thus automate their thinking.
+Highly gifted people automate their thinking.
 Highly gifted people do not simply think more than normally gifted people, but they use their brain more efficiently.
-This more efficient use is achieved, among other things, by automating processes that normally gifted people perform with active thinking (working through individual thinking steps in the frontal cortex) and outsourcing these automated thinking processes to the hindbrain cortex.16
+This more efficient use is achieved, among other things, by automating processes that normally gifted people perform with active thinking (working through individual thinking steps in the frontal cortex) and outsourcing these automated thinking processes to the hindbrain cortex.19

-Automation is not something that only the highly gifted can do.
+Automation is not something that only gifted people can do; they may be better at it.

 Example: Learning to drive a car.
 The first few attempts are exhausting: consciously coordinating all the levers, switches, pedals and steering wheel and paying attention to the traffic at the same time is tedious.
 After some time and practice, however, the brain has automated these processes and you can operate the vehicle almost intuitively and concentrate fully on the traffic.
 Some drivers who drive very little after their driving test do not achieve this level of automation.